Summary

-Vermillion Energy (NYSE:VET) sold off sharply in the last couple weeks:
+Vermilion Energy (NYSE:VET) sold off sharply in the last couple weeks:

 Justified or not, the macro recession fears are pressuring down oil and gas prices; the WTI crude oil (CL1:COM) contract topped in June while U.S. Henry Hub natural gas (NG1:COM) is down from a double top:

-However, the two European natural gas markers relevant to Vermillion, the UK National Balancing Point (or NBP) and the Dutch Title Transfer Facility (or TTF) have held up better:
+However, the two European natural gas markers relevant to Vermilion, the UK National Balancing Point (or NBP) and the Dutch Title Transfer Facility (or TTF) have held up better:

 The European markers received a boost last week from the detected Nord Stream 1 and 2 leaks, presumably due to sabotage.